mctopherganesh/diabetes_data/README.md

 ##### (Pipeline) Dreams for future versions of project

 - I would like to be able to request certain kinds of graphs with customized commands on discord and have a graph returned to me as a ping (blood sugar for the day, week, compared to last week, etc.)
-- create additional databases to cross analyze information, what food I'm eating, [emotions tracking](https://github.com/mctopherganesh/emotions_tracking)
+- create additional databases to cross analyze information, what food I'm eating, [emotions tracking](https://github.com/mctopherganesh/emotions_tracking), and maybe a database tracking my productivity.

 ##### Quick summary on process so far